Debbie Hecht: MY STORY

 - The 2% Land Fund sets aside 2% of property taxes each year for Open Space acquisition in Hawaii County.

-- In 2013 I wrote the enabling legislation with Council member Brenda Ford to set aside of property taxes to maintain properties acquired with the 2% Land Fund.
+- In 2013 I wrote the enabling legislation with Council member Brenda Ford to set aside of property taxes to maintain properties acquired with the 2% Land Fund, which created the Public Access, Open Space and Natural Resources Preservation Fund.

-- So far, 7,700 acres has been preserved as parkland and open space, as of August 2020.
+- So far, almost 8,000 acres has been preserved as parkland and open space, as of October 2020.
 A portion was paid from the 2% Land Fund and a portion was received Grants from matching funds from State Legacy Lands and the US Fish and Wildlife Agency for endangered species totaling and $2,000,000 million in private funds.

 - I was appointed by Mayor Billy Kenoi to the Public Access, Open Space Natural Resources Commission, which prioritize citizen’s proposals on lands to be acquired each year as recommendation for acquisitions